CypherCove/gdx-tween/README.md

 # gdx-tween
-gdx-tween is a library for [libGDX](https://github.com/libgdx/libgdx) used for inbetweening (or tweening) values, interpolating them over time.
+gdx-tween is a library for [libGDX](https://github.com/libgdx/libgdx) used for in-betweening (or tweening) values, interpolating them over time.

 # Introduction